 Tying or untying camel-drivers’ knots and sailors’ knots are not allowed.
 Any knot which one can untie with one hand is allowed.
 A woman may tie up the opening of her blouse, the ribbons of her hair-net and of her girdle, the laces of her shoes or sandals, jugs of wine and oil, and the meat pot.
 One may tie [a rope] in front of an animal, that it should not go out.
 A bucket [over a well] may be tied with a fascia, but not with a cord.

-As another example, a man may spit on the ground, but he was not allowed to cover the spit with ground, because that would be plowing.
+As another example, a man may spit on the ground, but he was not allowed to cover the spit with the ground, because that would be plowing.
 One was not even allowed to light a candle on the Sabbath.

-The purpose was to ensure the faithful observance of the seventh day Sabbath, which was intended to be a day of rest and liberation.
+The purpose was to ensure the faithful observance of the seventh-day Sabbath, which was intended to be a day of rest and liberation.
 But the traditions perverted the Sabbath into a day of strictly prescribed idleness; a long list of things one is not allowed to do.
-The many and minute, absurd, vexing and senseless restrictions, combined with the merciless policing by the Pharisees, transformed the day of rest into an unbearable burden; a cruel master under which men were groaning.
+The many and minute, absurd, vexing, and senseless restrictions, combined with the merciless finger-pointing by the Pharisees, transformed the day of rest into an unbearable burden; a cruel master under which men were groaning.
 The Sabbath was exalted above human needs.
 It no longer was a delight or a day to enjoy, but a burden.
 Resting became hard work.
 The scribes and Pharisees made it an intolerable burden to which the people were made slaves:

 … they (the scribes and the Pharisees) bind heavy burdens and grievous to be borne, and lay them on men’s shoulders; but they themselves will not move them with one of their fingers.
-(Mat 23:4)
+(Matt 23:4)

-TRADITIONS IN THE CHURCH
+TRADITIONS IN EARLY CHURCH